Postage Stamp Price Guide — Rare and Vintage Stamp Values

 This guide covers U.S. and world postage stamps from the 1847 Benjamin Franklin and Washington issues through modern commemoratives, airmail stamps, revenue stamps, and error varieties.
 Values are based on Scott Catalogue references and recent realized prices from Siegel, Cherrystone, and Heritage stamp auctions for expertized examples.

 Stamp values are determined by condition, centering, gum status, and population.
-In particular, never-hinged (NH) examples command substantial premiums over hinged copies — often 200% or more for classic issues.
-Furthermore, inverted centers, color errors, and imperforate varieties represent the most dramatic value multipliers in philately.
-For example, the 1918 Inverted Jenny remains one of the most famous error stamps ever issued.
+Never-hinged (NH) examples command substantial premiums over hinged copies — often 200% or more for classic issues.
+Inverted centers, color errors, and imperforate varieties represent the most dramatic value multipliers in philately.
+The 1918 Inverted Jenny remains one of the most famous error stamps ever issued.

-Stamp condition is everything in philately.
 Original gum, fresh color, and well-centered perforations are the three pillars of value.
-However, a stamp that has been regummed, reperfed, or cleaned is essentially worthless to serious collectors.
-Consequently, expertization by the Philatelic Foundation or PSE is strongly recommended for any stamp valued over $200.
-As a result, certified stamps consistently sell for more at auction.
+A stamp that has been regummed, reperfed, or cleaned is essentially worthless to serious collectors.
+Expertization by the Philatelic Foundation or PSE is strongly recommended for any stamp valued over $200.
+For related collectibles research, see our coin price guide and paper money values guide.

 How to use: Locate your stamp by Scott number or description.
 Values are for Fine-Very Fine (F-VF) never-hinged examples unless noted.
 Used stamps and hinged copies trade at a fraction of listed values.
 Always have significant stamps expertized before buying or selling.